Leaning on the Everlasting Arms: Versions

 It has been performed and recorded by such artists as Roy Clark, Iris DeMent, Mahalia Jackson, George Jones, Twila Paris, Selah and Norbert Susemihl.

 Alan Jackson included it in his 2006 live gospel album Precious Memories.

-Playing for Change has a version with multiple musicians including Dr. John.

 mewithoutyou uses the lyrics from the 3rd stanza and part of the 2nd in their song Watermelon Ascot from their Pale Horses album.

 The Carter Family performed the hymn during their time on Mexican Radio Stations in the late 1930s and early 1940s.
-One version can be found on YouTube.

 Brian Fallon included it in his 2021 studio album Night Divine.

+Chanel Beads released a video of their recording of the hymn on YouTube in December 2024.

 In popular culture

-The song has been used in several movies, including The Human Comedy (1943), “Native Son” (1950), The Night of the Hunter (1955), Phase IV (1974), Wild Bill (1995), Next of Kin (1989), True Grit (2010) (of which it forms about a quarter of the score) and First Reformed (2017).
+The song has been used in several movies, including The Human Comedy (1943), Native Son (1950), The Night of the Hunter (1955), Phase IV (1974), Wild Bill (1995), Next of Kin (1989), True Grit (2010) (of which it forms about a quarter of the score)， First Reformed (2017)， and Her Story (2024).

 In television, it was used in the Dollhouse season one episode "True Believer".
-It was also used in the House of Cards episode "Chapter 42" (season 4, episode 3), in the Law and Order: Special Victims Unit episode "Pattern Seventeen" (season 16, episode 9), in Justified (season 4, episode 5, "Kin") and in The Simpsons season 25, Episode 22 - "The Yellow Badge of Cowardge."
-It was also sung in the episode of The Andy Griffith Show "Mountain Wedding" during the wedding scene.
+It was also used in the House of Cards episode "Chapter 42" (season 4, episode 3), in the Law and Order: Special Victims Unit episode "Pattern Seventeen" (season 16, episode 9), in Justified (season 4, episode 5, "Kin") and in The Simpsons episode "The Yellow Badge of Cowardge" (season 25, episode 22).
+It was also sung in an episode of The Andy Griffith Show, "Mountain Wedding", during the wedding scene.

-It was also used in a Guinness Beer commercial titled "Empty Chair" which was produced by Human Worldwide Inc. and in a 2014 Sainsbury's ad regarding the World War I "Christmas Truce" of 1914.
+It was also used in a Guinness beer commercial titled "Empty Chair" which was produced by Human Worldwide Inc. and in a 2014 Sainsbury's ad regarding the World War I "Christmas Truce" of 1914.